 Cross-Enrollment Policy.
 Undergraduate and master's degree students are admitted into programs either with semester schedules or with term schedules.
 They may not cross-enroll in both term and semester courses.
 Doctoral students may cross enroll in term and semester courses as long as they maintain full-time enrollment as designated for their primary degree program.
-College of Law students may only cross enroll during the summer.
+College of Law students may only cross enroll during the summer or with special approval of the College of Law Dean.